Simple Recipe For Venison Summer Sausage in the Oven

 Can you eat summer sausage raw?

 Well, summer sausage is not exactly raw because it’s already been cooked.
+By the end of the cooking process, the summer sausage internal temperature reaches the high enough level to ensure that.
 They do need to be stored in the refrigerator, but they’re a fully cooked, semi-dry sausage.
 That means you don’t need to grill it, cook it in the oven, or heat it up before eating it.
 Just slice it and serve it up!

 Do you have to take the skin off summer sausage before eating it?

-In our technique, we don’t use any casing at all.
+In our technique, we don’t use either summer sausage casings or sausage stuffer.
 We simply roll our sausage in aluminum foil before baking it.
 Then, we remove the foil, let them cool, and wrap them in plastic wrap before storing.
 In this case, you wouldn’t eat the plastic wrap, so there’s nothing to remove before eating the sausage!
 If you buy a store-bought summer sausage, you probably want to remove the casing before consuming the sausage.

 Can you pan fry summer sausage?